Liostein/lpthw3/README.md

-# LearnPython
-Lpthw &amp; data learning
+# Learn Python3 The Hard Way
+Lpthw with python3
+all the excercises